pikatoste/test.sh/README.md

   Boolean.
 Default true.

-  If true, when test.sh starts a subshell it will reexecute he test script and source again other involved scripts: test.sh and included files.
+  If true, when test.sh starts a subshell it will reexecute the test script and source again other involved scripts: test.sh and included files.
 This redefines functions in the subshell's context and allows stack traces to correctly refer to source files and line numbers.

-  If false, subshells will reexecute the test script nor source again involved scripts.
+  If false, subshells will not reexecute the test script nor source again involved scripts.
   Functions defined in the calling shell are available to the subshell because they are exported in the environment, but the source file and line number of these functions is lost; stack traces with frames referencing these functions will show 'environment' as the source file and a line number relative to that function's definition